 Here's a good drill, from Vol. II of the Billiard University (BU) Instructional video series, for practicing cue ball control:

-More drills and advice can be found here: cue ball control resource page.
+More drills and advice can be found on the cue ball control resource page.

 Vol. I (Basic Shot Making and Position) of The Video Encyclopedia of Pool Shots (VEPS) also covers CB control in detail.